ividal/TransferLearning/README.md

 We'll be switching back and forth between the command line (to launch trainings) to Tensorboard (to see what's going on).

-We will be re-implementing different modules to load images, load pre-trained models and train in a more user-friendly manner.
+We will be re-implementing different modules to load images, load pre-trained models and train.

 The starting point being branch `workshop_init`.